Are You Suffering from

 non-supportive, the difficulty in dealing with everyday demands will be

-Treatment for ADD
+Treatment for ADD:

-There are no uniform symptoms, causes or treatment modalities for ADD.
+There are no uniform symptoms, causes and treatment modalities for ADD.
 Every case should be given individualized attention and treatment plans.
 Basically, there is no cure for ADD.
 However, the symptoms can be controlled with proper intervention.
 After dealing with clients with ADD for three decades, I have found the following treatment methods to be most effective:

 Anti-Yeast Nutritional Therapy: